AbhijitGokhale/Data-Science-and-Analytics-Projects-Portfolio/README.md

 # LEADERSHIP
 ***Senior Data Engineer, JP Morgan Chase & Co.
 (Feb 2023 - Current)***
 * Recommended time and cost saving automated solutions and frameworks in handling data transformation with PySpark and AWS to reduce total efforts by 20%.
-* Conducted learning sessions with team members to explain the implementation of Glue Crawlers, Alteryx and Tableu dashboard development.
+* Conducted learning sessions with team members to explain the implementation of instance graph data model using openCypher, Glue Crawlers, Alteryx and Tableu dashboard development.

 ***Data Science Teaching Assistant, Syracuse University (Sept 2021 – Dec 2022)***
 * Delivered assistance to program director and professors, in interpreting statistical and machine learning results in R programming with 9 classes of 30 students each for 22 labs, and 3 projects for Introduction to Data Science course.